wne-cs351-f25/cs351-pa5-environment-diagrams/README.md

 This assignment focuses on understanding environments, variable scoping, and the relationship between `let` expressions and procedure applications.
 Unlike previous assignments, **PA5 is completed on paper** (or drawn digitally) and submitted as a single PDF document.

-Questions 8-9 from the previous semester's Assignment 3 were released as the coding portion in PA4.
-This assignment contains the theoretical foundation questions (1-7) that complement that work.

 ## The V5 Language

 All questions reference the **V5 language** from PLCC, which includes: